CSCfi/swift-ui-deployment/production/README.md

 need to be transfered over to the `swift-browser-ui` environment variables so they can be made discoverable.

-#### Staging environment upgrade
+#### Production environment upgrade
-The staging environment services can be uploaded by switching over to the new build tag, by editing the service YAML on Openshift.
+The production environment services can be uploaded by switching over to the new version tag, by editing the service YAML on Openshift.
 The upgrade can be forced to the currently used tag by scaling pod number to zero and forcing the re-pull of the tag, but this is not the preferred way.